Pure Shores: Commercial performance

 "Pure Shores" debuted at number one on the UK Singles Chart, becoming All Saints' fourth chart-topper.
 The single sold 199,084 copies in its first week, outselling its closest competitor by three to one.
 The song topped the chart for a second week with sales of 155,000 copies, before being replaced by another Orbit production, Madonna's "American Pie".
-"Pure Shores" spent 20 weeks on the chart, and was certified double platinum by the British Phonographic Industry (BPI) in May 2021 for track-equivalent sales of 1.2 million.
+"Pure Shores" spent 20 weeks on the chart.
 It was the second best-selling single of 2000, behind Bob the Builder's "Can We Fix It?", and ranked 27th in the decade-end chart.
+The song was certified double platinum by the British Phonographic Industry (BPI) for track-equivalent sales of 1.2 million.
+It is All Saints' second best-selling single in the UK, behind "Never Ever" (1997).

-The song boosted All Saints' profile internationally, becoming their most successful single since "Never Ever" (1997) in many key territories.
+The song boosted All Saints' profile internationally, becoming their most successful single since "Never Ever" in many key territories.
 In Europe, "Pure Shores" became the group's first chart-topper in Belgium (Wallonia), Ireland, Italy and Romania, and reached number three on the Eurochart Hot 100.
 In France, it peaked at number six, becoming the band's second top-10 single, and was certified gold by the Syndicat National de l'Édition Phonographique (SNEP) in 2000 for sales of 250,000 copies.
 It also charted in the top 10 in Belgium (Flanders), the Czech Republic, Finland, Hungary, Iceland, the Netherlands, Norway, Sweden and Switzerland.

 In Australia, "Pure Shores" peaked at number four on the ARIA Charts, making it All Saints' third top-five single in the country.
 It was certified platinum by the Australian Recording Industry Association (ARIA) in 2000.
-On the Official New Zealand Music Chart, the song reached number two, being kept from the top spot by S Club 7's "Two in a Million".
-It marked All Saints' fourth top-10 record in New Zealand and was certified gold by Recorded Music NZ (RMNZ).
-In Canada, "Pure Shores" peaked at number 35 in its sixth week on the RPM singles chart, while in the US, radio programmers aired other songs from The Beach soundtrack instead, namely New Order's "Brutal" and Sugar Ray's "Spinning Away".
+On the Official New Zealand Music Chart, the song reached number two.
+It marked All Saints' fourth top-10 record in New Zealand and was certified platinum by Recorded Music NZ (RMNZ).
+In Canada, the song peaked at number 35 on the RPM 100 Hit Tracks chart.